Living and Learning

 BIO - DIVERSITY

-- Leaving some long grassy areas and planting some wild flowers in the Honeybee garden and in the Nursery garden to encourage butterflies/bees.
+- Left some long grassy areas and planted some wild flowers in the Honeybee garden and in the Nursery garden to encourage butterflies/bees.

-- Making some bird-feeders to encourage the birds.
+- Made some bird-feeders to encourage the birds.

-Our main priority is to reduce the volume of plastic we use to reduce the amount of plastic that flows into our rivers and oceans.
+Our main priority is to reduce the volume of plastic we use to limit the amount of plastic that flows into our rivers and oceans.

 - We are aiming for some of our Year 2 children to join in a beach clean organised by Plastic-Free Eastbourne.

-- We are collecting the plastic bags that the fruit and veg comes in and putting them in a year group bag and taking them to a local supermarket with a specific plastic recycling area.
+- We collect the plastic bags that the fruit and vegetables are delivered in and put them in a year group bag.
+Mrs Hurst then takes them to a local supermarket with a specific plastic recycling area.

 - We are reducing the amount of laminating we do in school by using card as an alternative wherever appropriate.

-If you would like to get involved in any aspect of our Eco-Schools programme please do get in touch either via email: email@example.com or speak to Sally in the office, she would be pleased to hear from you.
+If you would like to get involved in any aspect of our Eco-School efforts please do get in touch either via email: firstname.lastname@example.org or speak to Mrs Hurst in Sapphire class - Year 2.